tinode/tindroid/README.md

 * Load the list of contacts and store it offline.
 * Access contacts from the Android stock Contacts app.
 * Invite contacts to the app by SMS or email.
-* Offline mode is semi-functional.
+* Offline mode is mostly functional.

 Does not work yet:

-* Editing of persomal details
+* Editing of personal details
 * Contact discovery is done but not debugged yet
-* Deleting topics and messages
+* Deleting messages
-* No client support for typing notifications.
+* No client support for typing notifications (they are sent but not shown in the UI).
 * No encryption

 Dependencies on the SDK side (otherwise plain Java):